Self Catering Cottage, near Tomintoul in the Scottish Highlands

 One or two small, well-behaved dogs are welcome.

 Although the cottage's situation feels hidden away, the local shops, cafe's and hotel bars of Tomintoul are only 5 minutes away by car, or a scenic 30 minute walk along the Old Military Road.
 Lagganvoulin is just 75 minutes from Aberdeen Airport by car (70 from Inverness city).

 Lagganvoulin has a very relaxing feel where one can spend lots of time doing very little, but there are interesting short rambles from the door, or longer walks for rewarding views of the Cairngorms.
 The peaceful setting ensures abundant and varied wildlife is often seen/heard including golden eagle, owls, heron, stoat, deer, hare, pheasants, red squirrel, bats and voles (no guarantees and subject to season!).

 Most visitors come though, for the diverse range of outdoor activities and country pursuits available in the area, or to use its central location for seeing many of Scotland attractions.

 The Glenlivet Estate, which is part of the Crown Estate, is an area of beautiful landscapes, with rich wildlife and scenic trails to enjoy.
 The cottage provides an ideal base for walking, fishing, birdwatching, biking, skiing (find out more on our Activities page).

-The Lecht Ski Centre/Bike Skills Park is less then 10 minutes' drive away and offers good family skiing through the winter months.
+The Lecht Ski Centre/Bike Skills Park is less then 10 minutes drive away and can offer good family skiing through the winter months.
 During the summer if provides mountain bike downhill trails with chairlift access to the tops, and a bike skills park.